Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-scratching-post-placement-guide-for-small-apartments.md

 ### Zone 3: The main living area

-Your main living area—whether it's a living room, family room, or combined space—needs at least one scratching post.
+Your main living areawhether it's a living room, family room, or combined spaceneeds at least one scratching post.
 This is where you and your cat spend the most time together, and it's a prime territory-marking location.

 Place a scratching post near your main seating area, ideally within a few feet of furniture your cat might be tempted to scratch.
 This proximity makes redirection natural and easy.